brendanofallon/jovian/README.md

 An earlier version of this tool, called Jovian, was made available in 2022 (see [preprint](https://www.biorxiv.org/content/10.1101/2022.09.12.506413v1) for details).
 Jovian used a similar encoder architecture, but did not use autoregressive decoding, and had overall lower performance.
-The current version which uses autoregressive decoders to generate haplotypes, is called Jenever.
+The current version which uses autoregressive decoders to generate haplotypes is called Jenever.

 ### Installation